RockefellerArchiveCenter/fornax/README.md

 |POST|/sips||200|Creates a SIP object from an transfer in Aurora.|
 |POST|/sipassembly||200|Runs the SIPAssembly routine.|
 |GET|/status||200|Return the status of the microservice|

-### Creating SIPs

-SIPs will be created and queued for assembly when a POST request is sent to the `sips` endpoint.
-SIPs are assembled on a regular basis when the `AssembleSIPs` cron job is run or if a POST request is sent to the `/sipassembly` endpoint.
-If the files for a SIP do not exist (or are in the process of being transferred) assembly is skipped for that SIP.

-SIP Assembly consists of the following steps (see the `SIPAssembler` class in `sip_assembly/assemblers.py`):
-- Moving the SIP to the processing directory (SIPS are validated before and after moving)
-- Restructuring the SIP for Archivematica compliance by:
-  - Moving objects in the `data` directory to `data/objects`
-  - Adding an empty 'logs' directory
-  - Adding a `metadata` directory containing a `submissionDocumentation` subdirectory
-- Creating `rights.csv` and adding it to the `metadata` directory
-- Creating submission documentation and adding to the `metadata/submissionDocumentation` subdirectory
-- Adding a URI to `bag-info.txt` using the `Internal-Sender-Identifier` field
-- Adding an Archivematica processing configuration file
-- Updating bag manifests to account for restructuring and changes to files
-- Delivering the SIP to the Archivematica Transfer Source (SIPS are validated before and after moving)

 ## Logging